Gof

 References

-• Nash, J. E., & Sutcliffe, J. V. (1970).
+• Nash, J. E., and Sutcliffe, J. V. (1970).
 River flow forecasting through conceptual models.
 Journal of Hydrology, 10(3), 282-290. doi:10.1016/0022-1694(70)90255-6

-• Gupta, H. V., Kling, H., Yilmaz, K. K., & Martinez, G. F. (2009).
+• Gupta, H. V., Kling, H., Yilmaz, K. K., and Martinez, G. F. (2009).
 Decomposition of the mean squared error and NSE: Toward improved diagnostic evaluation.
 Water Resources Research, 45, W09417. doi:10.1029/2009WR007200

-• Willmott, C. J., & Matsuura, K. (2005).
+• Willmott, C. J., and Matsuura, K. (2005).
 Advantages of the mean absolute error (MAE).
 Climate Research, 30, 79-82. doi:10.3354/cr030079

 source